MIROC-DOC/model_description/draft/p-grav.md

 ## Gravity Waves

+Effects of sub-grid scale gravity waves on the grid scale flows are represented by two kinds of gravity wave parameterizations.
+The orographic gravity wave drag scheme represents decelerations of the grid scale flow due to momentum deposition of orographic gravity waves, which is described below.
+In contrast, the non-orographic gravity wave scheme may either accelerate or decelerate the grid scale flow.
+At present this document does not contain a detailed description of the non-orographic gravity wave scheme, and readers may find if in Watanabe (2008) and Tatebe et al. (2019).

 ### Overview of a gravity wave drag parameterization

 The orographic gravity wave drag scheme represents the upward momentum flux of the gravity waves induced by sub-grid scale topography and calculates the horizontal wind deceleration associated with its convergence (McFarlane, 1987).
 The main input data are eastward wind ($u$), northward wind ($v$), and temperature ($T$), and the output data are the tendency of eastward wind and northward wind, $\partial u/\partial t, \partial v/\partial t$.